systemd/mkosi/README.md

 ```
 when not installed as a zipapp.

-Please note, that the the python module exists solely for the usage of the mkosi
+Please note, that the python module exists solely for the usage of the mkosi
 binary and is not to be considered a public API.

 ## git blame